 A great tutor will be patient, encouraging, and knowledgeable.
 They will be able to help you learn at your own pace and will be able to answer any questions you have.
 Your tutor plays a vital role in your success so choose carefully.
-In my case, I went with Red Drum Music and I must say I have no regrets.
-Check out their page.

 Practice, practice, practice.

 The more you practice, the better you will become.
 Try to set aside some time each day to practice your drums.
 Plus, drumming is a good exercise so keep going at it.

 Everyone makes mistakes when they are learning something new.
 The important thing is to learn from your mistakes and keep practising.